laraqueue/package/README.md

 **Add Hidden Model Attributes**

 Any attribute added will be recursively removed from all job data _before_ being sent to the Laraqueue API.
+By default, `password` is always hidden.
 ```php
 // config/laraqueue.php